 Why has engaging the help of a consulting agency become such a widespread practice?
 The answer to this question becomes obvious when you consider how fast-paced business has become as technologies have advanced and the business environment has changed.
 And the pace isn’t slowing.
-To expect business leaders and their teams to have the expanse and depth of expertise required to stay competitive is unrealistic and has made engaging the help of consultants who can fill in the gaps a necessity.
+It’s unrealistic to expect business leaders and their teams to have the expanse and depth of expertise required to stay competitive.
+Engaging the help of consultants who can fill in the gaps is a necessity.

-Once you’ve recognized a need for consulting expertise, you’ll likely have some questions and concerns about choosing a consulting partner that’s right for your business and specific project.
-Here, I will define consulting and the role of a consulting partner, provide a breakdown of the main components that make up a typical consulting engagement, and share the benefits of working with a consulting firm as well as give some guidelines on when not to hire a consultant.
+Once you’ve recognized a need for outside expertise, you’ll likely have some questions and concerns about choosing a partner that’s right for your business and specific project.
+Here, I will define consulting and the role of a consultant, provide a breakdown of the main components of an engagement, and share the benefits of working with a firm.
+Additionally, I’ll give some guidelines on when not to hire a consultant.

 What Is Consulting?